slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Amateurs play for tricks, masters play for position."*

+### Mastery and arrogance

-Mastery is an important trigger of arrogance.
-There is no place for a «prima donna» and there’s always room for improvement: be humble.
+There’s always room for improvement, be humble.
+There is no place for a «prima donna».

 If you’re not getting better today, you’re getting worse.
 Skills are perishable and the path to mastery a never ending story.
 Some of the skills that you need to achieve expertise were not yet systemised.